deshaw/ksmm/README.md

 ## Install from a Release

+Ensure you have JupyterLab 3.1+, and then run this command the ksmm extension inside your current JupyterLab environment.

 ```bash
 pip install --upgrade ksmm
 ```

-This will install the extension inside the current JupyterLab Environment.

 ## Develop

 Use the provided `environment.yaml` to install the conda environment.